aditi-dsi/undergrad-notes/README.md

 # Undergrad AI/ML Notes
-This repo contains my personal undergrad notes as an ongoing student of IIT Madras.
+This repository contains my personal undergraduate notes on AI and Machine Learning, created as an ongoing student at IIT Madras.